 There were two Tulou open to visitors, one upstream and the other downstream.

 Our driver told us that, despite one of the Tulou claiming itself to be the “King of Tulou” (土楼王), there was another Tulou – Shunyulou (顺裕楼) that is the largest one.
 Well, since he said so, we had to check it out.

 According to the head of the Tulou, there is no plan to turn Shunyulou into a tourist attraction.
 Visitors are actually free to walk in to check it out.
 I hope they will receive minimal disturbance from tourists like us (although they didn’t seem to mind at all).
 Sorry.

 We were done with our Tulou visit very quickly.
 Before we went on our journey, we made a final stop at the lookout overlooking the Hekeng Tulou (河坑土楼群).

 Having concluded our Tulou visit, there was actually no other agenda for the day except for the meals.
 We were headed to Putian (莆田).
 The driver suggested that we could make a brief stop at the Nankeng (南坑) coffee plantation.
 I thought it was not a bad idea, to get a sip of coffee.
-Now, the people of Fujian basically drink only tea and not much else.
-No, not even alcoholic drinks, which is pretty amazing for China.
+The people of Fujian seem to drink mostly tea and not much else.
+Well, i did not notice much consumption of alcoholic drinks among places we went.